 Whilst complaints are rare, there may be times that boarders wish to discuss a concern that they have.
 This can be brought to Boarding staff in the first instance and will usually be resolved there and then.
-If this is not resolved, the matter can be brought to the attention of the Head of Boarding.
+If this is not resolved, the matter can be brought to the attention of the Deputy Principal.

-If there is still cause for concern or if the complaint is about Boarding staff, this can be brought to the Deputy Head and the Principal.
+If there is still cause for concern or if the complaint is about Boarding staff, this can be brought to the Deputy Principal and/or the Principal.
 A copy of the complaints procedure is displayed in the House and is also in the Boarding Handbook.